+- 1 Site Plan Review required

-2 General/Special Provisions-Specific Use Standards apply, Article 4
+- 2 General/Special Provisions apply

-3 Certificate of Occupancy required, Section 6.7
+- 3 Certificate of Occupancy required

 2.5.3 Rural Residential (RR-1)

 Purpose: Residential growth areas surrounding villages and hamlets; somewhat convenient to their amenities; intended to always retain some large lots to add variety and rural scenery.
 Growth in the Rural Residential District will increase demand for roads and school bus service slowly and at a small rate per family.